worldflora/wfo-docs/docs/manual/index.md

 title: Tech Manual
 ---

-# Technical Manual

-This is the documentation for systems admins and developers.
+This is the documentation for systems admins and developers of the World Flora Online.

+## Overview

+## What is where?